abrish-software/PRSS-Test-Automation-Framework/README.md

 Before initiating test automation, follow these steps:

-1. Clone the repository onto your local machine.
+1. Clone or download the repository onto your local machine.

 2. Download PyCharm and import the test automation project into PyCharm.